DivyaReddySadhula/hand-gestures-based-video-player/Hand Gesture/README.md

 Please use OpenCV version 4 to use Handy.

 ## Documentation
-I didn't want to make a full, proper documentation. 😅 However, `test.py` contains all the functions and their usage.
+`test.py` contains all the functions and their usage.

 ## Purpose
 The purpose of this project was to detect hands in images/videos without using Machine/Deep Learning.
 So, this has been done using only Image Processing, and it is much faster than ML/DL solutions on a normal system.
 However, it is not as as accurate (backgrounds with similar color as that of skin can fool the detector).